 To shut off gas at this type of meter, turn the valve using a wrench.

 Turn the valve handle clockwise until it will not turn any more.

-After the emergency has passed and you are inspecting your home for damage, be sure to check your gas pipes and equipment.
-Look for any signs of a gas leak.
-(For tips, see “Recognizing gas leaks.”)
+Check your gas pipes and equipment for any signs of a gas leak.
+For tips, see “Recognizing gas leaks.”

 If you suspect a gas leak, do not turn on or off any electrical switch, electronic appliance, cell phone or equipment that could create a spark.

 If you smell gas, hear gas escaping, or suspect a gas leak, turn off the gas at the shutoff valve only if it is safe to do so.